-A fantastic way to get your Bronze Medallion and Surf Rescue Certificate in four days.
+A fantastic way to get your Bronze Medallion in four days.
 The first three days see candidates trained in both the dry and wet components of each award.
 On the fourth day, candidates are put through their assessment.

 Intensive Advanced Resuscitation Techniques Certificate (ARTC)

 ARTC provides candidates with the opportunity to develop their skills and knowledge to use oxygen, airway management devices and automated external defibrillators during resuscitation and also the administration of oxygen o conscious or unconscious victims.
 This course is run over two days with the third day for the assessment.
-Booking Form
+Please note candidates must have – HLTAID011 Provide First Aid

 Bronze Medallion/ Certificate 11 in Public Safety (Aquatic Rescue)